szabonorbert/zorro-vscode-template/readme.md

 ## Zorro, C++, and VSCode
 Zorro's native language is "lite-C", however the built-in functions are totally compatible with C and C++ as expected.
 In the Zorro Help you can find a tutorial about setting up a project in Visual Studio and/or it's compiler for making Zorro scripts: [Developing Algo Trading Systems in C++](https://zorro-project.com/manual/en/dlls.htm).

 I made this sample project to kickstart your development; therefore, you don't need to do all the setup procedures everytime you start to work on something new.
-I used the compiler script that Zorro shipped with; if you want to make more complex compilations like extended linker objectives, you need to manipulate the compiler batch located in the Zorro folder in ```Source\VC++\compile.bat``` and ```Source\VC++\compile64.bat```.
+I used the compiler script that Zorro shipped with; if you want to make more complex compilations like extended linker objectives, you need to edit the compiler batch located in the Zorro folder in ```Source\VC++\compile.bat``` and ```Source\VC++\compile64.bat```.

 ## Dependencies